alme197112/asd-and-Rizzo.github.io/AppIdeas/OpenBookmark.md

 The same for mobile version of Youtube.
 Or several url for desktop youtube but with different semantics.

-http://reactos.org and https://reactos.org shoyld be suggested as same was added.
+http://reactos.org and https://reactos.org or http://www.nunit.org/ and http://nunit.org/ and http://nunit.org should be suggested as same was added.

 **Hooks**